Discover folk - the CRM for people-powered businesses

 5. Sales sequence

-These are designed to convertt prospects into customers.
+These are designed to convert prospects into customers.
 This sequence is direct in its approach to selling.
 It often includes benefits of the products or services, testimonials, special offers, and urgency-creating messages like limited-time deals.

 6. Post-purchase sequence